BryceWG/mcp-server-blinko/README.md

   - `startDate` (string, optional): Start date in ISO format
   - `endDate` (string, optional): End date in ISO format
   - `hasTodo` (boolean, optional): Search only in notes with todos
+- Returns: List of matching notes with their IDs and content

 ### review_blinko_daily_notes
 - Description: Get today's notes for review
 - Parameters: None
+- Returns: List of today's review notes with their IDs and content

 ### clear_blinko_recycle_bin
 - Description: Clear the recycle bin in Blinko